-- □ Open the Diagnostics > Report > Global dialog. - □ Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the syslog server. - To enable the function, select the 0n radio button in the SNMP logging frame. - □ Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the syslog server. - To enable the function, select the On radio button in the SNMP logging frame. - $\hfill\square$ Choose the desired severity level for the get and set requests. - \Box Apply the settings temporarily.
+- Enable the Log SNMP get request function for the device to send SNMP Read requests as events to the syslog server. - Select the On radio button in the SNMP logging frame. - □ Enable the Log SNMP set request function for the device to send SNMP Write requests as events to the syslog server. - Select the On radio button in the SNMP logging frame. - $\hfill\square$ Choose the desired severity level for the get and set requests. - \Box Apply the settings temporarily.
 To do this, click the \checkmark button.